 Standard tuition is $4,750 per participant.
 Early Bird tuition rate is $4,250, and Priority Registration is $3,950.

 The Office of the Provost will provide tuition for three faculty members to participate in the Faculty Success Program during each period and $1,500 towards the tuition costs for four additional faculty.
 We especially invite applications from individuals whose participation will support the university’s diversity, equity, and inclusion goals with respect to the retention of faculty from underrepresented groups.

-Full-time, tenure-track faculty members at UTK are eligible to apply for tuition support.
-Preference will be given to probationary tenure-track faculty, but all tenure-track faculty may apply.
+Full-time, tenure-track and non-tenure track faculty members at UTK are eligible to apply for tuition support.
 Faculty may apply for funding in multiple years, but can only receive funds to participate in the Faculty Success Program once.

 Faculty who would like to pay their own tuition through start-up or other funding sources are welcome to enroll in the program without financial assistance from the Office of the Provost and should work directly with their department and college to enroll.